smartscanapp/smartscan-lib/README.md

 ## Few-Shot Classification

-Assigns a label to an embedding by comparing it against pre-labelled cluster centroids using similarity scoring.
+Assigns a label to an embedding by comparing it against pre-labelled cluster centroids.
+Supports batch processing and an optional `ProcessorListener`.

-### Example: single item
+### Single item

 ```python
 from smartscan.classify.fewshot import few_shot_classify